What are the dates of Camp Electric?

 What is a typical day?

 Every morning after waking up, the students head to breakfast.
 After breakfast, each small group (10-12 students) meet with their chaperones for morning devotion.
-Following breakfast and devotion, we have a morning worship time with our camp worship band (In the past we have had Gungor, The Museum, Rush of Fools, and MIKESCHAIR and many more as our worship bands for the week) and hear a message from our camp pastor or guest speaker.
+Following breakfast and devotion, we have a morning worship time with our camp worship band (In the past we have had Rend Collective, Bellarive, Worship Together and many more as our worship bands for the week) and hear a message from our camp pastor or guest speaker.

-After this all-camp session, students break up into instrument- specific classes based on their track and experience level (advanced, intermediate, beginner- whichever they were registered for).
+After Tom Jackson, students break up into instrument- specific classes based on their track and experience level (advanced, intermediate, beginner- whichever they were registered for).
 These classes are in a more intimate, school-class size setting and involve much more in-depth teaching.
 For these classes, the students will have a different classroom and instructor each day.
 These classes are about two hours long.

 After the instrument-specific classes, free time options begin.
-A few of the options we've offered in the past include: Drum Off, Rock With the Band, Creative process seminar (songwriting for any camper), as well as open practice rooms.
+A few of the options we've offered in the past include: Drum-Off, Rock With the Band, Guitar Battle, Creative process seminar (songwriting for any camper), as well as open practice rooms.
 Also during free time, students can visit different booths where vendors set up cool products for the students to learn about.

 The students go to dinner after free time, and then our nightly concerts begin!
 We typically have one or two opening acts that perform before a featured artist.
 This year's feature line up will be listed on our website at www.campelectric.com as we get closer to camp.
 The concerts normally let out around 10 p.m.
 They'll have a quick "recap” time to share their day with their chaperone and small group, and then head back to their rooms for lights out.